LaBoulange/tezos-baker/README.md

 # tezos-baker
-Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, and paying its delegators.
+Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, and optionally paying its delegators.

 This code:
-- installs octez-node, octez-baker, octez-accuser, Tezpay and its extension payouts-substitutor on a single machine
+- installs octez-node, octez-baker, octez-accuser,
+- optionally installs Tezpay and its extension payouts-substitutor on the same machine,
 - provides some basic maintenance tools.

 Content of this document: